RetroDECK/ES-DE/THEMES-DEV.md

     - By default game metadata and media are faded out during gamelist fast-scrolling and text metadata fields, ratings and badges are hidden when enabling the _Hide metadata fields_ setting for a game entry.
 Using this property it's possible to explicitly define animation elements that should be treated as if they were game media files.
 This is for example useful for hiding and fading out animations that are used as indicators for the various metadata types like genre, publisher, players etc.
     - Default is `false`
 * `path` - type: PATH
     - Path to the animation file.
-Only the .json extension is supported.
+Only .gif and .json extensions are supported.
 * `speed` - type: FLOAT.
     - The relative speed at which to play the animation.
     - Minimum value is `0.2` and maximum value is `3`
     - Default is `1`
 * `direction` - type: STRING
     - The direction that the animation should be played.
-Valid values are `normal` (forwards), `reverse` (backwards), `alternate` (bouncing forwards/backwards) and `alternateReverse` (bouncing backwards/forwards, i.e. starting with playing backwards).
+    - Valid values are `normal` (forwards), `reverse` (backwards), `alternate` (bouncing forwards/backwards) and `alternateReverse` (bouncing backwards/forwards, i.e. starting with playing backwards).
     - Default is `normal`
-* `keepAspectRatio` - type: BOOLEAN.
-    - If true, aspect ratio will be preserved.
-If false, animation will stretch to the defined size.
-Note that setting to `false` is incompatible with only defining one of the axes for the `size` element.
-    - Default is `true`
 * `interpolation` - type: STRING
     - Interpolation method to use when scaling GIF animations.
 Nearest neighbor (`nearest`) preserves sharp pixels and linear filtering (`linear`) makes the image smoother.
 This property has no effect on Lottie animations.
     - Valid values are `nearest` or `linear`